-The Ocean County HPAC Executive Committee is now accepting applications from all agencies interested in applying for FY2017 Continuum of Care funding administered by the U.S. Department of Housing and Urban Development.
-Agencies interested in HUD CoC funding must submit an application for each new project which will be reviewed by the Ocean HPAC review committee.
+The Ocean County HPAC Executive Committee is now accepting applications from all agencies interested in applying for FY2018 Continuum of Care funding administered by the U.S. Department of Housing and Urban Development.
+Agencies interested in HUD CoC funding must submit an application for each new and renewal project which will be reviewed by the Ocean HPAC review committee.

-Completed applications must be submitted by May 26, 2017 to Taiisa Kelly at tkelly@monarchhousing.org or by mail to: Taiisa Kelly, Ending Homelessness Group, 29 Alden Street, Suite 1B, Cranford, NJ 07016
+Completed applications must be submitted by July 13, 2018 to Taiisa Kelly at tkelly@monarchhousing.org or by mail to: Taiisa Kelly, Ending Homelessness Group, 29 Alden Street, Suite 1B, Cranford, NJ 07016